 FIND THE HELP YOU NEED

-At BBC, we’re committed to connecting you to the resources you need to succeed.
+At Boise Bible College, we’re committed to connecting you to the resources you need to succeed.
+Below are a few resources we offer to current students to help them achieve success.

 The library has the tools you need to succeed and take full advantage of the many resources available.